madjsmail/LMS/README.md

 2. Sign up as a new user.
 3. Log in using your credentials.
 4. As an admin, create new courses and manage users.
-5. As an instructor, create and manage course content.
+5. As an instructor, create and manage course content and quizzes.
-6. As a student, enroll in courses and track your progress.
+6. As a student, enroll in courses, complete quizzes, and track your progress.

 ## Contributing